Customer Effort Score (CES)

 The easier you make your business to deal with, the more likely your customers will return.
-Find out your customer effort score.
+Use customer effort surveys to measure how you’re doing.

 For today’s modern consumer, reduced customer effort is a key driver of satisfaction and loyalty.
 It’s why we’ve witnessed the emergence of the customer effort survey (CES), which is based on the idea that the easier you make your business to deal with, the more likely your customers will be to return.